 Tips to Avoid Payment Collection Issues

-Many businesses experience clients that have trouble making payments.
+Many businesses have clients who have trouble making payments.
 There are a few precautionary measures you can put in place to avoid a situation where issues arise when collecting payments from customers.
-Here are a few tips to help you:

 Review A/R aging report